ParallelMaths/parallel/pages/10-27-alan-turing.md

 * [ ] 30

 ^^^ hint id=3_1 marks=2
-First, you know that the angles at A, B, C, D, E and F are all 60o.
+First, you know that the angles at A, B, C, D, E and F are all 60°.
 Then you can work out the angles marked with red circles.
 Then you can work out angle BHE, and from there you can go on to solve the problem.

 ![](/resources/10-27-alan-turing/3-triangles-hint.png){image align="center"}
 ^^^

 ^^^ hint id=3_2 marks=1
-Once you know the angle at BHE, then you know the vertical angle, the angle at DHC.
-You already know that the angle at C is 60o, so you can work out the angle at xo.
+Once you know the angle at BHE, then you know the vertically opposite angle, the angle at DHC.
+You already know that the angle at C is 60°, so you can work out the angle at `x`°.
 ^^^

 ---